Land of Warriors

 Light's Grave

-The Carterous ground where a metor struck crudilex.
+The craterous ground where a meteor struck crudilex.
 The final resting place of the arch wizard Chase Urner.
-Legend says when night became day the wizard rode his final fury across the sky pulling all the fire of the heavens with him to rid the world of the binders.
+Legend says when night became day the wizard rode his final fury across the sky pulling all the fire of the heavens with him.
+His wrath brought down upon the cursed feterers whose cults gathered here, giving up his great divine power to end the use of dark magic once and for all.

 Feygarten

-The Age of Myths heralded the dawn of of this land, a time when untamed wilderness ruled what would become Lucanford and the Fey spirits reigned supreme over the expansive woodlands.
-Beneath the gnarled roots of a thousand-year oak, sprung from a crossing of let lines a hidden chamber cradles the essence of the seasons, home to four Dryads—each an archfey embodying the spirit of their respective season.
-Their cycles of waking and sleeping weave the delicate tapestry of nature’s balance.
+The Age of Myths heralded the dawn of this land, a time when untamed wilderness ruled what would become Lucanford and the fey reigned over the expansive woodlands.
+Beneath the gnarled roots of a thousand-year oak a hidden chamber cradles the essence of the seasons, home to the archdryads, each an archfey personifying their respective season.
+Their cycles of waking and sleeping weave the tapestry of nature’s balance.

-In their tranquil sanctuary, the Dryads once dwelled in relative solitude, their ethereal presence harmonizing with the whispers of the forest. now the roots house only their altar.
-When left a gift a dryad may be summoned back to the thousand-year oak to share their ancient wisdom guiding Lucanford with their insight.
+In their sanctuary, the dryads once dwelled in relative solitude, their ethereal presence harmonizing with the whispers of the forest.
+Now the roots house only their altar.
+When a dryad is left a gift, they may be summoned back to the thousand-year oak to share their ancient wisdom.
 Many of the jarlsmen worship the archfey and the seasons as their thanks for the generations of aid they have offered.
-Each of the Dryad bestows their magic upon a chosen champion, the greatest warrior from among their worshipers, empowering them to make decisions on their behalf, forging a connection between the mortal realm and the natural arcane forces that govern all of crudilex.
+Each of the dryads bestow their magic upon a chosen champion.
+These greatest warriors from among their worshipers are empowered to make decisions on their behalf.
+Becoming a bridge between the mortal realm and the druidic forces that govern all of nature.

 Mount Dornhald

-In the northern heart of Lucanford, the imposing Mount Dornhald rises like a sentinel, its frozen vertical cliff faces gleaming in the frigid sunslight.
+In the northern heart of Lucanford, the imposing Mount Dornhald rises like an armored sentinel, its frozen vertical cliff faces gleaming in the frigid sunlight.
 Yawning chasms and treacherous ice create a formidable landscape, while blankets of snow obscure perilous paths that rise hundreds of feet into the thin, stinging air.
 The mountain is, without a question, inhospitable.

-Yet, against all reason, once every ten years, tradition demands each of the four clans sends a brave brother to undertake the perilous journey to its summit.
+Yet, against all reason, once every ten years, tradition demands each of the clans sends a brave brother to undertake the perilous journey to its summit.
 None return.
-No bodies are ever found, their fates forever shrouded in the mountain’s unforgiving legacy.
-And so, the myth claims: whoever conquers its heights will be graced by the ghost of Jarl Dorn, the first Lucan, and crowned as the new Dorn-Jarl.
+No bodies are ever found, their fates carved into the mountain’s unforgiving legacy.
+Whoever conquers its heights will be graced by the ghost of Jarl Dorn, the first Lucan, and crowned as the new Dorn-Jarl to rule over Lucanford.

 Svardfurt